Diya84/CycleGAN_Shadow_Hunters/README.md

 You can run the base code in the following way:

-1. Run the colab notebook CycleGAN-Monet Image Shadow_Hunters.ipynb.ipynb
+1. Run the colab notebook CycleGAN-Monet Image Shadow_Hunters.ipynb